Ahmonemb/IntroToDeepLearning-MIT/README.md

-# All of the machine learning google colabs I will be using
+# All of the machine learning Google Colabs I will be using